-TASK I - PREPARE A SITE SAFETY PLAN
+TASK 1 - PREPARE A WORKPLAN AND HEALTH AND SAFETY PLAN

-Based on the site history and the analytical results of the soil and groundwater samples collected during the previous site investigations, ASE has prepared a site-specific safety plan.
-The safety plan identifies potential site hazards and specifies procedures to protect site workers and the public.
+Based on the site history and the analytical results of the soil and groundwater samples collected during previous work at the site, ASE has prepared a site-specific health and safety plan.
 A nearby hospital is designated in the site safety plan as the emergency medical facility of first choice.
-A copy of the site specific Health and Safety Plan is attached.
+A copy of the site specific Health and Safety Plan is appended to this report (Appendix A).

-TASK 2 - OBTAIN ALL NECESSARY PERMITS FROM THE APPROPRIATE AGENCIES FOR MONITORING WELL INSTALLATION
+TASK 2 - OBTAIN NECESSARY PERMITS

-ASE will obtain encroachment and excavation permits from the City of Oakland and well construction permits from the Alameda County Flood Control and Water Conservation District (Zone 7).
-ASE will also send a notification card to the California Department of Water Resources (DWR).
-ASE will contact Underground Service Alert (USA) to mark all known utilities in the immediate site vicinity.
-After the wells are completed, ASE will send well completion reports to Zone 7 and the DWR as required.
+ASE will obtain a drilling permit from the Alameda County Flood Control and Water Conservation District (Zone 7).
+ASE will also notify Underground Service Alert (USA) to have underground utility lines marked in the site vicinity.

-TASK 3 - DRILL TWO SOIL BORINGS
+TASK 3 - DRILL THREE SOIL BORINGS AT THE SITE

-ASE will drill two soil borings at the site in the locations shown in Figure 2.
-The borings will be located to assess the extent of groundwater contamination downgradient of the former tank pits.
-The borings will be drilled with a drill rig equipped with 8-inch diameter hollow-stem augers.
+ASE will drill three soil borings at the locations shown on Figure 2 using a hollow-stem auger drill rig.
 The drilling will be directed by a qualified ASE geologist.
 Undisturbed soil samples will be collected at least every 5-feet, at lithographic changes, and from just above the water table for subsurface hydrogeologic description and possible chemical analysis.
 The samples will be described by the ASE geologist according to the Unified Soil Classification System.
-The samples will be collected in brass or stainless steel tubes using a split-barrel drive sampler advanced ahead of the auger tip by successive blows from a 140lb. hammer dropped 30-inches.
+The samples will be collected in brass tubes using a split-barrel drive sampler advanced ahead of the auger tip by successive blows from a 140-lb. hammer dropped 30-inches.
 Each sample will be immediately removed from the sampler, trimmed, sealed with Teflon tape and plastic caps, secured with duct tape, labeled with the site location, sample designation, date and time the sample was collected, and the initials of the person collecting the sample.
 The samples will be placed into an ice chest containing wet ice for delivery under chain of custody to a CAL-EPA certified analytical laboratory.

-Soil from the remaining tubes not sealed for laboratory analysis will be removed for hydrogeologic description and will be screened for volatile compounds with an OVM.
-The soil will be screened by emptying soil from one of the tubes into a plastic bag. bag will be sealed and placed in the sun for approximately 10 minutes.
+Soil from the remaining tubes not sealed for analysis will be removed for hydrogeologic description and will be screened for VOCs with an organic vapor meter (OVM).
+The soil will be screened by emptying soil from one of the tubes into a plastic bag.
+The bag will be sealed and placed in the sun for approximately 10 minutes.
 After the hydrocarbons have been allowed to volatilize, the OVM will measure the vapor through a small hole, punched in the bag.
-These OVM readings will be used to decide which samples will be analyzed at the analytical laboratory.
-Soil cuttings will be stockpiled on and covered with plastic sheeting.
-Soil disposal will be arranged by the client at a later date.
+These OVM readings will be used as a screening tool only since these procedures are not as rigorous as those used in an analytical laboratory.

 All sampling equipment will be cleaned in buckets with brushes and a TSP or Alconox solution, then rinsed twice with tap water.
-The drill rig and augers will be steam cleaned between borings and prior to departure.
-Rinsates will be contained on-site in 55-gallon DOT 17H drums for future disposal by the client. where?
+Rinsates will be contained on-site in 55-gallon DOT 17H drums for future disposal by the client.